How do taxes work for Uber Eats independent contractors? What's different about them, and how are they similar to ordinary taxes?

 5. There are several other business expenses you can write off.

-Here's what the IRS says about if an expense is a legitimate business expense: The expense needs to be necessary for the operation of your business, and it must be an ordinary expense for your type of business.
+Here's what the IRS says about if an expense is a legitimate business expense:

 6. Schedule C is the most important tax form outside your 1040.

 So far, we've discussed what makes up your taxable income.
 We started with annual earnings and then talked about the expenses you can write off.

 Now we get into what to do with all that.
 At tax time, the place you put it all down is a form called Schedule C: Profit and Loss from Business.